Guardian 16″ – Original

 - Upright design not ideal for aggressive riders

 Guardian recently expanded their line of kids’ bikes to include a smaller size – 16″ bikes!
 Two different 16″ models are available – the premium “Original” line and a more affordable “Ethos” line.
-We were lucky enough to get a sneak-peak of a girl’s and a boy’s pre-production 16″ bike from their higher-end Original line.
+The Original line is shown in this review, but we recently received their new Ethos line and will be updating the review shortly.

 6-year-olds on Guardian 16″ Original